rohitshe/TestXenkoRepository/manual/graphics/graphics-reference/graphics-device-reference/render-states.md

 # Scissor states

-The `SetScissorRectangles (ref:{SiliconStudio.Xenko.Graphics.GraphicsDevice.SetScissorRectangles})` method is available to set the scissor.
+The @'SiliconStudio.Xenko.Graphics.GraphicsDevice.SetScissorRectangles' method is available to set the scissor.
 Contrary to the viewport, the user must provide the coordinates of the location of the vertices defining the scissor instead of its size.
-The method can be invocked with a `Rectangle (ref:{SiliconStudio.Core.Mathematics.Rectangle})` object in order to support multiple scissors.
+The method can be invocked with a @'SiliconStudio.Core.Mathematics.Rectangle' object in order to support multiple scissors.

 **Code:** Setting the scissor